 Our Analysis and Test Results

 When we first pulled these shorts out of the bag, we were both impressed by their thin, ultralight material and concerned for their durability.
-The more we wore them, however, the more they instilled confidence in us.
-Constructed with Columbia's Perfecta Plus II quick-drying nylon, they weighed an incredibly light 4.2 oz without the belt and only 5.1 oz in total.
-The bright color is quirky and can either be a pro or con depending on your preferences; as far as we know, Columbia does offer neutral tones for this model.
+The more we wore them, however, the more they instilled confidence.
+Constructed with Columbia's Perfecta Plus II quick-drying nylon, they weighed an incredibly light 5.1 ounces (4.2 ounces without the belt).
+The bright color we tested is quirky and can either be a pro or con depending on your own style preferences; as far as we know, Columbia does offer neutral tones for this model.

 Comfort and Mobility

-We are used to mid-rise or low-rise bottoms, so these shorts feel very high-waisted; we notice it all the more due to the snug nature of the elastic waistband.
+We are used to mid-rise or low-rise bottoms, so these shorts feel very high-waisted, and we notice it all the more due to the snug nature of the elastic waistband.
 It is challenging to have them sit any other way, but we got used to it nonetheless.
 The nylon is not necessarily abrasive, but the general constriction of the waistband can become irritating over long periods.
-The rest of the fabric is gentle, fluid, and moves with the body.
-The wide leg openings are a nice touch, yet they aren't as baggy as the Patagonia Baggies.
+The rest of the fabric is gentle, fluid, and moves with the body; the wide leg openings are a thoughtful detail, yet they aren't as baggy as other similar pairs.
 Wide leg openings are essential for high-stepping, scrambling, and even for speed.
-We can stretch and use a foam roller without concern for mobility but wish the comfort was the same.
+We can perform static stretches and use a foam roller without concern for mobility but wish the comfort held up.

-Being that they are unlined, the risk of exposure is thankfully minimal due to the gracious 6-inch inseam.
-Sizing-wise, we feel that these shorts are true to size in real life.
-However, according to the online sizing chart, the XS is labeled as being equivalent to a size 2.
-This would imply that, for a size 2, these cargo shorts run small when compared to the other shorts we tested (as the majority of them are a size 2 and very relaxed fitting).
+Being that the shorts are unlined, the risk of underwear exposure is thankfully minimal due to the gracious 6-inch inseam.
+Sizing-wise, these shorts technically run small.
+According to the online sizing chart, the XS is labeled as being equivalent to a size 2.
+Other shorts of this brand that we've tested, however, are a size 2 and fairly relaxed fitting.
 Technicality aside, we feel that the XS is appropriately XS and should not be confused with the number sizing.
-For something longer and more suitable for all-day wear, the elastic waistband of the Columbia Back Beauty is non-irritating.
+If you need something more suitable for all-day wear, consider a more traditional waistband or a smoother, non-irritating elastic design.

 Venting and Breathability

-Nylon is naturally moisture wicking, and these shorts are no exception.
-Adequate venting is also a given due to the baggier design and wide leg openings.
+Nylon is naturally moisture-wicking, and these shorts are no exception.
+Adequate venting is also a given due to the baggier leg openings.
 We did not notice any extraordinary retention of heat or sweat during our tests.
-A waistband is always a place for heat to build, especially when layered over with shirts and jackets.
-Yet, we found the nylon of these to remain soft and breathable.
+A waistband is always a place for heat to build, especially when layered over with shirts and jackets; yet, we found the nylon of these to remain soft and breathable.
 Even after running in them, we were not encumbered by sweat.
-We found the quick-drying advantage to be better than The North Face Aphrodite 2.0 shorts, which also has a high, albeit thicker, waistband.
+We found the quick-drying advantage to be better than many of the thicker shorts.

-Columbia does not label this pair as having OMNI-SHIELD technology; however, we were surprised to find during our test that water beads well and does not readily soak into the nylon.
-These shorts also dry within minutes of casual water contact — as fast as the Sol Cool Jade nylon of the ExOfficio Sol Cool Nomad.
-This gave a fairly high score for this metric, but not as high as the Patagonia Baggies with their DWR finish.
+Columbia does not label this pair as having OMNI-SHIELD water-resistant technology.
+However, we were surprised to find during our test that water beads well and does not readily soak into the nylon.
+These shorts also dry within minutes of casual water contact — as fast as many of the top competitors for this metric.
+This granted a stronger score, but not as high as those with a DWR finish.

-In the end, scoring high in features and breathability isn't enough to outweigh the key essential of comfort.
+In the end, scoring high in features and breathability isn't enough to outweigh comfort.
 For us, we want to wear comfortable apparel, and we don't want to spend much time thinking about its performance during our activities; this is where the Sandy River Cargo falls short for strenuous activities.
-However, they are still a superb piece of apparel and are more than adequate for the casual or intermediate hiker seeking the best deal; for this we greatly recommended them.
+Regardless, they are still a superb piece of apparel and are more than adequate for the casual or intermediate hiker seeking the best deal; for this, we greatly recommended them.

 — Sara Aranda